cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

 }[];
 ```

 * **`local`**
   A string containing the locale code in the format [ISO-639.1](https://en.wikipedia.org/wiki/ISO_639-1).

-  > **Note:** The DApp is not obliged to provide messages in languages it does not support.

 * **`body`**
   A string containing the localized text of the message.
-It is important that all `body` within one `LocalString` contain the same information. <br><br>
+It is important that all `body` within one `LocalString` contain the same information.

+> **Note:** The DApp is not obliged to provide messages in languages it does not support.

 The logic for working with `LocalString` is as follows:

 1. If a `LocalString` consisting of only one element is passed to the wallet, it is displayed "as is".
 2. If a `LocalString` consisting of several elements is passed to the wallet, the wallet should choose the one whose `local` is most suitable for the user.
 3. If the `LocalString` does not contain a localization suitable for the user, the wallet may choose any other localization it considers "default".
-In most cases, this will likely be "en". <br><br>
+In most cases, this will likely be "en".

 #### `AccountEra`